-In the service industries we are working mostly with intangible things, so why would someone spend more on getting a tree removed or laying pavers, when the end result is the same whether they pay the cheapest price or the most expensive one?
+In the service industries we are working mostly with intangible things, so why would someone spend more on getting a tree removed or laying pavers when the end result is the same whether they pay the cheapest price or the most expensive one?

 There are 3 main things you will need to focus on when presenting your companies services at the quoting stage to present your service as a better quality one worth paying extra money for.
-They are service, experience and vision.
+They are service, experience, and vision.

 People only pay more when they think they are getting more….
 So give it to them!

-For example, high-end hairdressers are not called hair dressers, they are called “hair studios”.
+For example, high-end hairdressers are not called hairdressers, they are called “hair studios”.
 So why are you calling your service a ‘tree trim’ a ‘tree removal’ or a ‘retaining wall installation’?

 What about a “master pruning service” instead of just a trim and why call it a tree removal when it could be called a “tree extraction & disposal”!
 Retaining wall?
 What about an “earth retention unit”.

-Making this distinction is instantly going to get your customers attention and set you apart from the rest.
+Making this distinction is instantly going to get your customer’s attention and set you apart from the rest.

-A lot of the time especially in landscaping the customer has an idea of what they want, but you have been doing it for years and have a much better way which will enhance their job 10 fold… share that vision, make them believe in you and make them see your vision.
+A lot of the time especially in landscaping the customers have an idea of what they want, but you have been doing it for years and have a much better way which will enhance their job 10 fold… share that vision, make them believe in you and make them see your vision.

-…So don’t be too pushy or they will go cold on you, but making a unique suggestion that nobody else has bother to do can be all it take to win them over no matter what you are charging them.
+…So don’t be too pushy or they will go cold on you, but making a unique suggestion that nobody else has bothered to do can be all it takes to win them over no matter what you are charging them.

 What if there is no “vision” to be had with your service like when removing a tree?
 What else can you do for them which will enhance their experience?

 What about providing and spreading sugar cane mulch in their garden (which white ants can’t stand) after the job, so any possible rogue termites don’t end up destroying their house?

-All these things won’t add a lot of time to your job, but will add massive value in the eyes of the customer and they will pay hundreds extra for the enhanced service experience.
+All these things won’t add a lot of time to your job but will add massive value in the eyes of the customer and they will pay hundreds extra for the enhanced service experience.

 Maybe you use a certain sand concrete mix ratio when laying pavers or you dig your retaining wall foundations certain depth.

 These 3 basic concepts are used to make you stand out from the crowd and be able to command a high price for your service.
-This will also have a knock on effect with your word of mouth referrals.
+This will also have a knock-on effect with your word of mouth referrals.

 You’ll never hear someone talking about their new Toyota Yaris, but the guy that just bought an Audi or BMW, they can’t wait to tell their friends about it.

-At the end of the day we have all paid more than we would have liked to get superior quality of service or product and there is no reason why the tree or landscape industries should be any different.
+At the end of the day, we have all paid more than we would have liked to get superior quality of service or product and there is no reason why the tree or landscape industries should be any different.